UTI Treatment Online with a General Practitioner (GP) or Nurse Practitioner (NP)

 If you've had a urinary tract infection (UTI), you know how miserable it feels.
 That constant urge to pee, the burning, the discomfort in your lower belly — it's frustrating, painful, and exhausting.
 UTIs are one of the most common infections in women; in fact, over 1 in 2 women will experience at least one in their lifetime.

-- Assess your symptoms
+- Assess your symptoms and take a clinical history

-- Arrange further tests if needed
+- Arrange further tests or referrals where needed

 A UTI occurs when bacteria (most commonly E. coli, which normally lives in the gut) enter the urinary tract — the urethra, bladder, ureters, or kidneys.